ferdinand-koenig/resmetric/README.md

 ## Installation and Setup
 The following guide is for beginners.
 If you are not a beginner, feel free to skip the installation instructions!

-If you need the wheel file, you can find it in the [releases section](https://github.com/ferdinand-koenig/resmetric/releases).
+If you need the wheel file, you can find it in the [releases section] ANONYMIZED

 Having trouble installing it?
 Please check the installation note in the [appendix](#appendix) of this README.